 Acting Secretary Eric Friedlander

-Eric Friedlander was appointed Acting Secretary of the Kentucky Cabinet for Health and Family Services by Gov. Andy Beshear on Dec.
-10. He has spent 35 years in public service, most of them in CHFS.
+Eric Friedlander was appointed acting secretary of the Kentucky Cabinet for Health and Family Services by Gov. Andy Beshear on Dec.
+10, 2019.
+He has spent 35 years in public service, most of them with CHFS.

-Most recently, he served as Chief Resilience Officer at the Louisville Metro Office of Resilience and Community Services.
-The Resilience position was a part of the 100 Resilient Cities network.
-A worldwide network of cities looking at what factors were vital to assist and city to bounce back from the inevitable impact of an acute shock or chronic stress of aging infrastructure, inequality and poverty.
-In the Community Services part of his role, he also led the city’s response to individuals who were experiencing homelessness.
-This role also included some poverty-fighting initiatives like LIHEAP, Meals on Wheels and Neighborhood Place, as well as advocacy offices that included the Office of Women, Veterans Affairs, Aging and Disabilities and Youth Development.
+Most recently, he served as chief resilience officer for the Louisville Metro Office of Resilience and Community Services.
+The resilience position was a part of the 100 Resilient Cities initiative, a worldwide network of cities studying factors vital to help cities bounce back from the inevitable impact of acute shock or chronic stress of aging infrastructure, inequality and poverty.
+In the community services aspect of his role, he also led the city’s response to homelessness.
+This role included some poverty-fighting initiatives like LIHEAP, Meals on Wheels and Neighborhood Place as well as advocacy offices such as the Office of Women, Veterans Affairs, Aging and Disabilities and Youth Development.

-Secretary Friedlander is a graduate of Antioch College, and lives in Louisville with his wife, Indigo, and their cats and dogs.
+Sec.
+Friedlander is a graduate of Antioch College and lives in Louisville with his wife, Indigo, and their cats and dogs.